 “Words are singularly the most powerful force available to humanity.
 We can choose to use this force constructively with words of encouragement, or destructively using words of despair.
 Words have energy and power with the ability to help, to heal, to hinder, to hurt, to harm, to humiliate and to humble.”

 The article goes on to state that when we speak, we should speak in a way that conveys respect, gentleness, and humility.
-That’s a great way to look at it, but the language is referring to how we speak about others.
+That’s a great way to look at it, but language also refers to how we speak about others.

 I am strongly asserting, right here and right now, that the way we speak about ourselves – the words that we use when we talk to ourselves, or about ourselves – is critically important.
 Much more important, in fact, than the words we use when talking to others.